21368 customer reviews

 The Pacherenc du Vic-Bilh appellation thus covers approximately 1,400 hectares north of Pau.

-The vineyards of the Pacherenc du Vic-Bilh appellation are planted on three types of soil: siliceous soils over colluvial rounded pebbles—very stony, warm, and dry—at the top of the hillsides, clay-limestone soils on hardened molasse and marsh or lacustrine limestone at the base of the hillsides, and silty-clay soils that are sometimes poorly permeable.
-Within the Pacherenc du Vic-Bilh appellation, clay and limestone soils are preferred for the red grape varieties that produce Madiran wine.
-Terroirs dominated by clay and silica favor white grape varieties, which produce the dry or sweet wines of Pacherenc du Vic-Bilh.
-The climate, predominantly oceanic, becomes more continental from the southwest to the northeast of the appellation.
+The vineyards of the Pacherenc du Vic-Bilh appellation are planted on three types of soil: siliceous soils over colluvial rounded pebbles—which are very stony, warm, and dry—at the top of the hillsides; clay-limestone soils over hardened molasse and marsh or lacustrine limestone at the base of the hillsides; and silty-clay soils that are sometimes not very permeable.
+Within the Pacherenc du Vic-Bilh appellation, clay and limestone soils are preferred for the red grape varieties used to produce Madiran wine.
+Terroirs dominated by clay and silica favor white grape varieties, which are used to produce the dry or sweet wines of Pacherenc du Vic-Bilh.
+The climate, which is predominantly oceanic, becomes more continental from the southwest to the northeast of the appellation.

 The grape varieties primarily used for Pacherenc du Vic-Bilh wine are Arrufiat, Courbu, Gros and Petit Manseng, Sauvignon, and Sémillon.
-Two-thirds of Pacherenc du Vic-Bilh wines are dry white wines, with the remainder of production consisting of sweet wines.
-These sweet wines are not produced using the noble rot technique as in Bordeaux, but through the natural drying of the grapes on the vine: passerillage.
+Two-thirds of Pacherenc du Vic-Bilh wines are dry whites, with the remainder of production consisting of sweet wines.
+These sweet wines are not produced using the noble rot technique, as in Bordeaux, but rather through the natural dehydration of the grapes on the vine—a process known as passerillage.
 Notable producers include Château Montus, Cave de Crouseilles, and Château Bouscassé.

 Whether made from Sauvignon or Courbu grapes, Pacherenc du Vic Bilh delights the senses of those who taste it.
 This wine, native to southwestern France, brings the sunshine it has soaked up right into your glass.

-Differences and similarities between Pacherenc du Vic Bilh wine and dry Pacherenc du Vic Bihl wine
+Differences and similarities between Pacherenc du Vic Bilh and dry Pacherenc du Vic Bihl

 When should you drink this wine?

-Dry Pacherenc wine is best enjoyed young, shortly after purchase.
-In contrast, sweet Pacherenc du Vic Bihl can be cellared for up to five years to reach its peak flavor.
+Dry Pacherenc wine is best enjoyed young, right after purchase.
+In contrast, sweet Pacherenc du Vic Bihl can be cellared for up to 5 years to reach its peak flavor.

-A few good bottles of Pacherenc wine to pick up
+A few great bottles of Pacherenc wine to pick up

-Whether you're looking to expand your collection of fine wines or serve them with a delicious meal, here are a few suggestions:
+Whether you're looking to expand your collection of fine wines or to pair them with a delicious meal, here are a few suggestions:

 - Domaine Sergent 2018 (dry)